When you've gone through the application process, it's important to prepare for your trip.

 - Proof of U.S. citizenship (certified copy of a birth certificate)

 - Social Security number

-- Proof of identity (driving license, state identification card or
+- Proof of identity (driving license, state identification card or military identification)

 - Two photographs.
 Passport pictures can be taken in AGAD 26 for free to those students studying abroad through International Programs in Agriculture.
 Passport pictures are taken during office hours Monday through Friday 8:00 am to 5:00 pm.
 Photos can also be taken at CVS and Walgreens.

 - Passport fee of $145 (cash, personal check or debit card)

 Students should turn in their passport application to the Lafayette post office at 3450 State Road 26 E. The passport office hours are Monday through Friday 8:00 am to 4:15 pm.
 To locate other passport application acceptance facilities look at the US Department of State.

 - Sign their passport

 - Fill out the emergency contact information in pencil (not ink)

 - Leave copies of the picture and signature page with family members to put in a safe place